 Bristol has something to offer visitors of all ages, but will particularly appeal to families and twenty-somethings keen on the vibrant street culture.
 Younger travellers will enjoy the nightlife of this lively university city.

 Bristol's green lung has long been the Downs.
 Over 400 acres of grassland stretch from Avon Gorge to the Victorian-built suburbs of the city, and locals and visitors alike flock to enjoy the peace and quiet they offer.
-Other great sights in the city include the Bristol Zoo and Gardens, and the Bristol Clifton Observatory and caves, near the eye-catching Bristol Clifton Suspension Bridge.
+Other great sights in the city include the Bristol Zoo and Gardens, and the Bristol Clifton Observatory, near the eye-catching Bristol Clifton Suspension Bridge.

 The diversity and muddled history of the city make it well worth the visit, and it is also a convenient distance from the nearby city of Bath, as well as the fascinating site of Stonehenge.

 In roughly 1140, the Abbey of St Augustine was founded by Robert Fitzhardinge.
 Over the years, the abbey was altered,…

 The Bristol City Museum and Art Gallery is an impressive collection of exhibits, objects and artwork, housed in a beautiful…

 Children will love spending a fun-filled day at the Bristol Zoo and Garden, where more than 450 species of animals can…